 Most of the 3D software offers the option to set up the number of max steps and step size.
 You can find this option in volume sampling settings.
 You can easily balance the render time by decreasing the max steps.

-If these steps don’t work, it is ideal to outsource the 3D rendering process to reputed 3D modeling company like MAPSystems who are specialize in this technique.
+Also, these are some referential steps that one can take to make things work according to their plan but if these steps don’t work for you, it is ideal to outsource the 3D rendering process to reputed 3D modeling company who specialize in this technique.